narenderpanwar/certified-kubernetes-administrator-course-notes/docs/09-Networking/20-CoreDNS-in-Kubernetes.md

 ## Accessing Services via DNS:

 - Services within the cluster are accessible using various DNS names.
-- A service named `KubeDNS` is created alongside the CoreDNS deployment, with its IP address configured as the nameserver for pods.
+- A service named `kube-dns` is created alongside the CoreDNS deployment, with its IP address configured as the nameserver for pods.
 - DNS configurations on pods are automatically managed by Kubernetes.
 - Pods can access services using various DNS names, including the fully qualified domain name (`FQDN`) and abbreviated forms.
 - The `/etc/resolv.conf` file on pods includes search entries for different DNS names, allowing for flexible service access.
 - However, accessing pods requires specifying the FQDN.

 # CoreDNS in Kubernetes